malfattti/garden/The Craft of Research.md

 		- these claims may seem thin but get richer as your project progresses.
 		- caution: do not narrow down your topic so much that there is no information available regarding it
 - How to go from a focused topic to questions
+	- beginners' mistake: to collect any information available on the topic, which could produce a re